-Plant heritage
+Plant Heritage

-In 2022 we investigated our camellias to see if any of them could have conservation status due to their history, so with careful study and working with Plant Heritage and the International Camellia Society we discovered that we had some of the rarest cultivars here in England and probably the world.
+In 2022 we investigated our camelias to see if any of them could have conservation status due to their history, so with careful study (taxonomy) and working with Plant Heritage and the Camelia Society we discovered that we had some of the rarest cultivars here in England and probably the world.

-The camellias in question have now obtained the classification of Plant Guardian (threatened in cultivation) status.
+The camelias in question have now obtained the classification of Plant Guardian (Threatened in cultivation) status.

-Worth Park is now on the path to conserving these rare specimens via a partnership with Architectural Plants, where they have a micro-propagation unit and other facilities.
+Worth Park is now on the path on conserving these rare specimens via a partnership with Architectural Plants, where they have a micro-propagation unit and other facilities.